neurallayer/Photon.jl/README.md

 **Photon** is a developer friendly framework for Deep Learning in Julia.
-Under the hood it leverages **Knet** and it provides a Keras like API on top of that.
+Under the hood it leverages **Knet** and it provides a convenient lAPI on top of that.
+The main goal was to enable fast prototyping and get reproducable results.

 ## Installation
-You can install Photon as any othe rpackage in Julia.
+You can install Photon as any other package in Julia.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run:

 ```
 pkg> add Photon
 ```

-You can also isntall it from the master branch:
+You can also install it from the master branch:

 ```
 pkg> add https://github.com/neurallayer/Photon.jl